 The Perfection of Taj Mahal and its Nearly Perfect Symmetry

-The mausoleum took about two decades to completed after the death and burial of Mumtaz Mahal.
+The mausoleum took about two decades to complete after the death and burial of Mumtaz Mahal.
 The first parts of the 42-acre (17-hectare) complex to be completed were the Charbagh or the gardens around the structure.
 The Charbagh, an ancient Persian design, showed perfect symmetry in the gardens and their irrigation system.
 They also reflected the gardens of heaven.

 20 Years of Building